 One of the most common questions we get asked is, "What pen should I use to sign my ketubah?"

 Our suggestion depends on whether your ketubah is created on paper (such as Verona or Hahnemule) or if it is a canvas-or-wood ketubah.
 Read below for each.

 Signing a Heavyweight Giclée Paper and Hahnemule Décor Giclée Print?

 Mazel Tov!
 You've taken your Paper Ketubah perfectly out of the box, and you see the beautiful texture and traditional feel of the paper.
 No ordinary pen will do!

-If you want to go all out, and want the luxurious best-of-the-best pen -- the best one on the market for use on a ketubah, we'd definitely recommend Sharpie's Stainless Permanent Marker.
+If you want to go all out, and want the luxurious best-of-the-best pen, but that's still affordable -- the best one on the market for use on a ketubah, we'd definitely recommend Sharpie's Stainless Permanent Marker.
 This pen is more expensive than our standard recommendations above, but worth every penny.
-You can buy it here on Amazon.com or read about it here on Sharpie's web site.
+You can buy it here on Amazon.com.

 Like most things in life, nothing is perfect and the drawback to this particular pen is that the ink is very wet, so the drying time is going to be a little longer, and you will have to be extra careful when signing.

-For Canvas and Wood Ketubot we recommend the Sharpie Oil Based Paint pen -- fine point.
+For Canvas, Wood, and Metal Ketubot we recommend the Sharpie Oil Based Paint pen -- fine point.
 Oil paint has been around for centuries, and the reason why it is so popular, is because it lasts forever -almost-.
 These pens are super fast drying, they come in a ton of colors, and grabs onto the Canvas and never lets go.